spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

-This is a Next.js 13 Beta project integrated with TypeScript, and the application is named 'Chat Room'.
+This is a Next.js 13 Beta project integrated with TypeScript, styled with combination of <a href='https://tailwindcss.com/'>Tailwind CSS</a> and CSS modules.
+The application is named 'Chat Room'.
 <a name="readme-top"></a>

 <div align="left">